Boulevard of Broken Dreams (album)

 Boulevard of Broken Dreams is a studio album by the British rock band Smokie, released in 1989 on Wag Records (on PolyGram Records AS Norway in continental Europe).

 Commercial performance

 The album spent seven weeks at no. 1 in Norway.
-The band's next album, Whose Are Thouse Boots?
+The band's next album, Whose Are These Boots?
 (1990), would also reach no. 1 in Norway.

 Track listing

 All tracks were produced by Simon Humphrey, except for "Young Hearts" produced by Dieter Bohlen at studio 33, Hamburg, West Germany.